-Capital Project Fund~ Parks and Recreation Maintenance Building.
-This fund is used to account for the construction of a new Parks and Recreation Maintenance Building.
+Capital Project Fund~ Economic Development Property Acquisition Project.
+This fund is used to account for the assemblage of land for an economic development project.

 Grant Project Fund~ Highway 25 Grant Project.
 This fund is used to account for the Highway 25 corridor improvements project that is funded 80% by NCDOT-FHWA.